NishantGadihoke/nishantgadihokecom/content/about.md

 draft: false
 ---

 Hi!
 I'm Nishant Gadihoke.
 I’m a user experience engineer based out of Vancouver, Canada.
-That essentially means that I can design meaningful products and build them using code.
+As a UX engineer, I design meaningful products and build them using code.

-With over 3 years of experience in the field while working with 10+ startups as a consultant, I have an eye for finding elegant ways to solve complex problems.
+With over 5 years of experience in the field while working with 10+ startups as a consultant, I have an eye for finding elegant ways to solve complex problems.
-Over the years, I have realised that there is no single secret recipe for building great products; it is instead a path of experimentation and leveraging your strengths to create value for people.
+Over the years, I have realised that there is no single secret recipe for building great products; instead, for me, it is a path of experimentation and leveraging my strengths to create value.
 This personal philosophy is something I like to apply to everything I do.

 <div class="centered image-container">
     <div class="row">